 Paper Dress Template: Paper Dress DIY Tutorial

 I decided to come up with a new fun paper design this week!
 Paper dresses!
 These Paper Dress Templates are a lot of fun to put together.
 They can be made in so many different ways and customized to fit any theme you can possibly imagine!
-So far I’ve already made a fairy dress, wedding gown, this mermaid gown and I am currently working at a unicorn inspired paper gown!
+So far I’ve already made a fairy dress, wedding gown, this mermaid gown and I am currently working on a unicorn-inspired paper gown.

-I have a two part video tutorial on how to make these beauties.
+I have a two-part video tutorial on how to make these beautiful paper dresses.
 I’m going to walk you through a picture tutorial for the mermaid dress and you can find the videos for more details at the bottom.

 Let’s go over supplies first.
-You will need to design how many tiers you want your dress to be.
+You will need to decide how many tiers you want your paper dress to be.
 In this tutorial, I am making a 3 tiered gown.
 You can make a two-tiered gown or even one if you like.